 Unmatched Durability: Combining the single-piece CoreSolid body and HAGANE construction was the right move to create a reel that is truly one of the most durable ever made.

-Enhanced Casting Distance: The MGL spool and Super Free design not only create a spool that is slick, but the enhanced design ensures even line lay.
+Enhanced Casting Distance: The MGL spool and Super Free design not only create a slick spool, but the enhanced design ensures an even line lay.

-Noise and Vibration Reduction: The SilentTune technology helps the line fly off the spool in a way that feels premium.
+Noise and Vibration Reduction: The SilentTune technology helps the line fly off the spool in a premium way.

 Cons